vim-ctrlspace/vim-ctrlspace/README.md

 Should the _key info help_ (toggled by `?`) be visible (`1`) by default or not (`0`).
 Default value: `0`.

+### `g:ctrlspace_search_timing`

+Allows you to adjust search smoothness.
+Contains an array with two integer values.
+If size of the list is lower than the first value, then that value will be used for search delay.
+Similarly, if size of the list is greater than the second value, then that value will be used for search delay.
+In all other cases the delay will be equal the list size.
+That way the plugin ensures smooth search input behavior.
+Default value: `[100, 600]`

 ### Colors

 The plugin allows you to define its colors entirely.
 By default it comes with pure black and white